Soft-CAM: Making black box models self-explainable for medical image analysis: Method

 \subsection{CAM-based methods}

-Class Activation Maps (CAMs) \cite{zhou2016learning} are closely related to our approach, offering local visual explanations of CNN predictions by generating saliency maps for individual inputs.
-CAM achieves this by linearly combining the feature maps from the final convolutional layers with importance coefficients from the FCL classifier, thereby producing class-wise attribution maps as follows:
+Class Activation Maps (CAM) \cite{zhou2016learning} are closely related to our approach, providing visual explanations of CNN predictions through class-specific saliency maps.
+CAM operates by linearly combining the final convolutional feature maps with their corresponding importance weights from the FCL classifier to produce class-wise attribution maps:

-where $A_k (x_1, x_2)$ is the activation of neuron $k$ in the feature map at spatial location $(x_1, x_2)$, and $w_k^c$ denotes the importance weight associated with class $c$ for unit $k$ in the fully connected layer.
+where $A_k (x_1, x_2)$ denotes the activation of the $k$ feature map at location $(x_1, x_2)$, and $w_k^c$ is the class-specific importance weight for the $k$ feature map from the fully connected layer.

-Originally, CAM was designed for CNNs with GAP and FCL, but has been extended to gradient-based methods using class score gradients to compute importance weights \cite{chattopadhay2018grad, selvaraju2017grad, simonyan2013deep}.
-This extension enabled CAM-based techniques to be applied to a broader range of CNN architectures, particularly those where the GAP layer is followed by multiple FCLs, as seen in models like VGG \cite{simonyan2014very} and InceptionV3 \cite{szegedy2016rethinking}.
-For example, GradCAM \cite{selvaraju2017grad} extends the original CAM approach by backpropagating the gradient from a target class to the input layer to highlight the image regions that strongly influence the model's prediction.
-GradCAM is formulated as

-where the weight coefficients are computed as $w_k^c = \frac{1}{N \times M} \sum_i^N \sum_j^N \frac{\partial y^c}{\partial A_k (i,j)}$.
-Here, $A_k(i,j)$ is the activation value at location $(i,j)$ on $A_k$, and the rectified linear unit (ReLU) is applied to ensure that the final activation map considers only the features that positively influence class $c$.
-Following GradCAM, several variations have been proposed, including gradient-based approaches such as SmoothGrad \cite{smilkov2017smoothgrad}, GradCAM++ \cite{chattopadhay2018grad}, guided-backpropagation \cite{springenberg2014striving}, and integrated gradients \cite{sundararajan2017axiomatic}, as well as gradient-free methods like ScoreCAM \cite{wang2020score}, LayerCAM \cite{jiang2021layercam}, and OptiCAM \cite{zhang2024opti}.
-Gradient-based methods primarily differ in how gradients are aggregated to compute importance weights, while gradient-free methods mainly vary in how the weights are computed.

-Despite the success of class activation map-based methods in explaining CNN classifiers, including medical applications \cite{ayhan2022clinical}, they have a key limitation: they rely on already trained models and provide post-hoc explanations, which may not accurately reflect the model's true decision-making process.
-Additionally, gradient-based methods face inherent challenges such as gradient saturation, where DNN gradients tend to diminish, and false confidence, where the highest activation map weight does not necessarily correspond to the greatest increase in confidence \cite{wang2020score}.
-On the other hand, gradient-free methods are computationally and memory-intensive, as they often require multiple forward passes on perturbed inputs.
-Finally, CAM-based methods are easy to implement in CNNs with clearly defined spatial feature maps, but face challenges in multi-branch architectures like InceptionV3 due to the complexity of integrating diverse feature maps from parallel convolutional paths.